lenskit/lkpy/docs/guide/conventions.rst

 LensKit extends SPEC 7 with a global RNG that components can use as a fallback, to make it easier to configure system-wide generation for things like tests.
 This is configured with :func:`~lenskit.random.set_global_rng`.

-When implementing a component that uses randomness in its training, we recommend deferring conversion of the provided RNG into an actual generator until model-training time, so that serializing an untrained pipeline or its configuration includes the original seed instead of the resulting generator.
-When using the RNG to create initial state for e.g. training a model with PyTorch, it can be useful to create that state in NumPy and then convert to a tensor, so that components are consistent in their random number generation behavior instead of having variation between NumPy and other backends.
 Components can use the :func:`~lenskit.random_generator` function to convert seed material or a generator into a NumPy generator, falling back to the global RNG if one is specified.

 Derived Seeds
 -------------